 - Makes it easy to get rid of redundant or obsolete documents.

-In a nutshell, eliminating paper-based processes and conducting them digitally saves time and effort and provides easy access to important information.
+In a nutshell, eliminating paper-based processes and implementing a digital operations framework saves time and effort and provides easy access to important information.

 3. Filling skills gaps